Paleogenomics/IBDGem/README.md

 first convert the genotype file to VCF format (see the [Auxiliary files](#auxiliary-files) section).

 #### Linkage disequilibrium (LD) mode
-The latest version of IBDGem, IBDGem2.0, provides an option (```--LD```) to take linkage disequilibrium among alleles into account when calculating the likelihood of the background model (IBD0).
+IBDGem version 2.0 provides an option (```--LD```) to take linkage disequilibrium among alleles into account when calculating the likelihood of the background model (IBD0).
 To do this, the program uses genotypes from a reference set of samples, which consists of either all samples from the VCF/IMPUTE files (default) or a specific subset of those samples specified via ```--background-list```.
 IBDGem will then compare the Pileup data against these background individuals and take the average to be the likelihood of the data under the IBD0 model, over a genomic segment (determined via ```--window-size```).